 - Running red lights

 - Texting while driving

 - Violating traffic laws/rules of the road

 These are just some of the many common causes of motor vehicle accidents.
-If you or someone you care about was involved in an accident caused by one of the above-mentioned factors or any other form of negligence, reach out to our firm to learn how we can help.
+If you or someone you care about was involved in an accident caused by one of the above-mentioned factors or any other form of negligence, reach out to our firm to learn how our Buffalo car accident attorneys can help.

 One of the most important things that car accident victims should know when seeking compensation after a crash is that New York is a no-fault car insurance state.
 As explained by the New York Department of Financial Services, all motorists have a legal responsibility to carry the minimum required amount of auto insurance coverage.

 In the event of a minor or moderate crash, New York’s no-fault law requires injured victims to seek financial compensation through their own insurance policy.
 Specifically, financial compensation for medical expenses may be available through your personal injury protection (PIP) coverage or MedPay coverage.